 - chopped onion (medium size)- 1pc

-The main ingredients of this recipe is Aam Kasundi.
+The main ingredients of this recipe are Aam Kasundi.
 You can make aam kasundi at home.
 To make aam kasundi, you need white mustard seeds (1Tbsp), black mustard seeds (1Tbsp), mustard oil (¼cup), raw mango (150g), green chilli (4pcs), salt and sugar to taste.
 Grind all the ingredients together in a grinder.
 If you add vinegar (2Tbsp) if can store it store for up to 1month.

 However, today I am using readymade aam kasundi (2Tbsp).
 At first, marinate the prawn (450g, medium size) with salt to taste, turmeric powder (1tsp) and red chilli powder (1tsp), gently mix all the ingredients with hand.
 Keep it aside.

-Next, chop onion (1pc, medium size) into small pieces.
+Next, chop the onion (1pc, medium size) into small pieces.
 Switch on a gas burner, place a frying pan, add mustard oil (125ml) and heat the oil then slightly fry the marinated prawns for ~5min.
 Transfer the prawn to another plate.
 Keep it aside.

-In the remaining oil (after fried the prawns), add kalo jeera/ black cumin (1tsp), chopped onions and fry for ~5 min or until the onions are soften.
+In the remaining oil (after fried the prawns), add kalo jeera/ black cumin (1tsp), chopped onions and fry for ~5 min or until the onions are softened.
 Further, add diagonally sliced green/red chilli (3pcs) and cook for ~2min.
 Add turmeric powder (1tsp), red chilli powder (1tsp) and mix nicely.
 Add melon seeds and cashew nuts paste (25g ea.), and cook for 3-4min.
 After cooking for the mentioned time, you can see that oil is surfaced on the masala.
 Add coconut milk (¼cup) and stir and mix with the masala.
 Add water (½cup) and mix with the masala and then add fried prawns.
 Add salt to taste and sugar (1tsp, optional), stir and mix with the gravy and cover with a lid until the prawns are fully cooked, about 7-8min.

 Stir with a spatula, add aam kasundi (2Tbsp) and mix with the gravy.
-Carefully use amount of salt as in aam kasundi already salt is available.
+Carefully use the amount of salt as in aam kasundi already salt is available.
 Add chopped fresh coriander leaves (10g), sliced green and red chilli (3pcs) and mustard oil (1Tbsp) and mix with a spatula.
-Finally, again add coconut milk (1Tbsp) and over with a lid and cook for 1-2min.
+Finally, again add coconut milk (1Tbsp) and cover with a lid and cook for 1-2min.

 When we grind mustard seeds, add green chilli (1-2pc) and a pinch of salt in the grinder so it will not taste bitter.